ray-project/ray/java/doc/api.rst

 ``Ray.init()``
 ~~~~~~~~~~~~~~

+``Ray.init`` is used to initialize Ray runtime.
+It should be called befored using
-``Ray.init`` should be invoked before any other Ray functions to initialize
+any other Ray APIs.
-the runtime.

 ``@RayRemote``
 ~~~~~~~~~~~~~~

 The ``@RayRemote`` annotation can be used to decorate static java methods and classes.
-The former indicates that a target function is a remote function, which is valid with the following requirements:

-- It must be a public static method.
-- The method must be deterministic for task reconstruction to behave correctly.
+-  When the annotation is used on a static method, the target method becomes a remote function.

-When the annotation is used for a class, the class becomes an actor class (an encapsulation of state shared among many remote functions).
-The member functions can be invoked using ``Ray.call``.
-The requirements for an actor class are as follows:
+-  When the annotation is used on a class, the class becomes an actor class.

-- Any inner class must be public static.
-- It must not have any static fields or methods, as the semantic is undefined with multiple instances of this same class on different machines.
-- All methods that will be invoked remotely must be ``public``.
+An actor is the encapsulation of state shared among many remote functions.

 ``Ray.call``
 ~~~~~~~~~~~~